lumarel/ee-default/README.md

 # AWX custom Execution Environment

 This repo builds several costumized Ansible execution environments tailored for special needs.

-This repo got forked from the ansible/awx-ee repo.
+A lot of the ideas, process and method comes from the upstream repository [ansible/awx-ee](https://github.com/ansible/awx-ee).

 ## Build the image locally